mernaAlghannam/raftSystem-distributed-systerms/README.md

 What is Raft?
 Raft is a consensus algorithm that is designed to be easy to understand.
 It's equivalent to Paxos in fault-tolerance and performance.
 The difference is that it's decomposed into relatively independent subproblems, and it cleanly addresses all major pieces needed for practical systems. <br> <br>
 Paper: https://raft.github.io/raft.pdf <br> <br>
 Passed all all part A,B,C,D tests.
-Ran each test 50 times  <br>
+Ran each test 50 times.
+Score: 100/100  <br>
 ```
 $ go test -run 2A -race
 Test (2A): initial election ...